 The Paul Bryant Museum pays tribute to the legendary University of Alabama coach, Paul “Bear” Bryant, as well as numerous other notable athletes from the university.
 Bryant’s coaching career spanned 25 years, during which he won a record total of 323 games, and six national championships.
 Exhibits include a Hall of Honor, the history and tradition of the Crimson Tide football team, a crystal replica of Bryant’s famous houndstooth hat, and more.

 See something you think should be added to this list?
-Feel free to leave a comment below!
+Feel free to leave a comment below or contact me

 DHUMC Tuscaloosa covers events, shows, restaurants, bars, community culture, business news, new attractions, education, and more.
 As long as it’s related to Tuscaloosa, we cover it!